fguillen/StylePalette/README.md

 # StylePalette

-When you have a bunch of _tags_ and you want to render them in a colorize way you can implement your own colorize system or you can use **ColorPallete**.
+When you have a bunch of _tags_ and you want to render them in a colorize way you can implement your own colorize system or you can use **StylePalette**.

 StylePalette offers a json based configured color collections that can be associate with words.